 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re looking to retreat back to nature, this 21-day Tasmania drive itinerary includes lush rainforest walks, vast mountainside lakes, rushing waterfalls, pristine white beaches and an abundance of fresh air.
+If you’re looking to retreat back to nature, this 21-day Tasmania drive itinerary includes lush rainforest walks, mirror-like lakes, rushing waterfalls, pristine white beaches and an abundance of fresh air.

 For those who enjoy history and culture, you can also learn about Tasmania’s gruesome convict past at sites such as Port Arthur and Sarah Island, as well as peruse galleries and museums in beautiful Hobart.